diegoami/SMS-Message-Spam-Detector/README.md

 With _pmml.py_ the model can be saved to a PMML file, that can be used in a JAVA based application.
 See http://github.com/diegoami/DA_spamdetector_scikit_pmml

-The logistic regression model delivers the following confusion matrix and an accuracy of 0.9937
+The logistic regression model delivers the following confusion matrix and precision / recall on the test set of 0.98 / 0.86

 |   |   |
 |---|---|